 - CON: Corruption affects business

-Bureaucracy and corruption is a problem.
+Bureaucracy and corruption are rife in Nairobi.
 Many officials expect small bribes as a matter of course to move things along, which makes aspects of doing business difficult.

 Cost of living in Nairobi